chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-special-010-paul-schindler-on-jeopardy.md

 >
 > Q. Who is Elvis Presley?

-With one minute left in the round, Schindler next took the $400 clue in Famous Lasts:
+With one minute left in the round, Schindler took the $400 clue in Famous Lasts:

 > A. The night before he passed away in 1566, he made his last prediction, his death.
 >
 > Q. Who is Nostradamus?

 His final correct response was for the $1,000 clue in Ecology: